u-root/u-root/README.md

 Note that you do not have to build a special kernel on your own, it is sufficient to use an existing one.
 Usually you can find one in `/boot`.

-You may also include additional files in the initramfs using the `--files` flag.
+You may also include additional files in the initramfs using the `-files` flag.
+If you add binaries with `-files` are listed, their ldd dependencies will be included as well.
 As example for Debian, you want to add two kernel modules for testing, executing your currently booted kernel:

 ```shell
 u-root -files "$HOME/hello.ko $HOME/hello2.ko"